johnwcowan/pdp8x/arch.md

 the 0x0004 bit is called the RL (rotate left) bit, and the 0x0002 bit is called the RT (rotate twice) bit.

  * If the 0x0200 bit of IR is 1, then A is set to 0.

  * If the 0x0100 bit of IR is 1, then L is set to 0

  * If the 0x0040 bit of IR is 1, then A is set to the bitwise-NOT of A, or equivalently to (-A) - 1.

  * If the 0x0020 bit of IR is 1, then L is set to 1 - L.

  * If the 0x0001 bit of IR is 1, then A is set to A + 1 without overflow.

  * If the RL bit of IR is 1 and the RT bit of IR is 0, then A and L are jointly rotated left by one bit.
 That is, L is saved and set to 0, A is shifted left by one bit, and the saved L is added to A.

  * If the RL bit of IR is 1 and then RT bit of IR is 1, then A and L are jointly rotated left by two bits.
 This can be done by rotating left by one bit twice, or more efficiently.

  * If the RR bit of IR is 1 and the RT bit of IR is 0, then A and L are jointly rotated right by one bit.
 That is, L is saved and set to 0, A is shifted left by one bit, and the saved L is added to A.

  * If the RR bit of IR is 1 and then RT bit of IR is 1, then A and L are jointly rotated right by two bits.
 This can be done by rotating right by one bit twice, or more efficiently.

  * If the RL and RR bits are 0 and the RT bit is 1, then the 16 most significant (0xFFFF0000) bits of A are exchanged with the least significant (0X0000FFFF) bits of A.

  * If the RL, RR, and RT bits are all 1, then A is set to PC.

  * If the RL and RR bits are 1 and the RT bit is 0, then the 0xF000 and the 0x0F00 bits of A are exchanged, and the 0x00F0 and the 0x000F bits of A are exchanged.

  * If the 0x0080 bit is 1, then AC is set to AC bitwise-ORed with MQ.

  * If the 0x0008 bit is 1, then MQ is set to AC.

  * If the 0x0080 and the 0x0008 bits are both 1, then MQ and AC are exchanged.

 # Skip instructions

 If OP is 0xF, then PC is extended by 1 depending on various bits.
 The S register is set to 0 at the start of decoding.

  * If the 0x0200 bit of IR is 1, then AC is set to 0.

  * If the 0x0100 bit of IR is 1 and the sign (0x80000000) bit of AC is 1, (that is, A is negative), then S is set to 1.

  * If the 0x0040 bit of IR is 1 and AC is 0, then S is set to 1.

  * If the 0x0020 bit of IR is 1 and L is 1, then S is set to 1.

  * If the 0x0010 bit of IR is 1, then S is set to 1 - S.

  * If S is set to 1, then set PC to PC + 1.

  * if the 0x0002 bit of IR is 1, then halt the PDP-8/X processor.

+# Other instructions

+If OP is 0xE, then the instructions are reserved and no action is taken.